Updated (03/25/25)

 LEAN: Stage 3 - conducts completeness review of final energy model, submits for internal & PA approval;

-Post-Stage 3 - sends incentive letter to client
+Post-Stage 3 - sends incentive documents to client

 Construction & Invoicing